 Note: Please note that unless specifically noted, any reference to “Israel” on this website is a reference to Biblical Israel rather than the geographic body politic in the Middle East.
 The Bible identifies the “House of (Biblical) Israel” as a people who are found throughout the world who God is calling unto Himself in this season.

 Teacher, which is the greatest commandment in the Torah (Teaching / Law)?”

 And He said to him, “‘You will love the Lord your God with your whole heart and with your whole being (Deut.
 6:5)

 and with your whole mind: This is the greatest and first commandment.

 And the second is like it, ‘You will love your neighbor as yourself.
 (Lev.
 19:18)

-these relationships by nature you will want to share these blessings with others.
+The Bible is clear that life is about relationships with God, Yeshua, and others.
+It is also clear that as you are blessed in these relationships, by nature you will want to share these blessings with others.
 That is what Yeshua did and that is what those who follow Him will do as well.
-While it may be challenging, the gain far outweighs the pain and there are multitudes of people who desperately need to know the love of God.
-God’s people truly do have the gift of life that keeps on giving.
+While it may be challenging, the gain far outweighs the pain.
+As there are multitudes of people who desperately need to know the love of God, God’s people truly do have the gift of life that keeps on giving.

 So if you are seeking a genuine and authentic relationship with Jesus / Yeshua we welcome you to join us